Theo-Deffenbaugh/ITAPS-Wiki/@ITAPS Overview/Anti-Fragile.md

 - **Public Policy**: Policies that encourage innovation and flexibility in response to crises can create more resilient societies.

 Antifragility is a powerful concept that encourages embracing uncertainty and leveraging it for growth and improvement.
 It provides a new lens through which we can view and navigate the complexities of the modern world.

-If you have any further questions or need more examples, feel free to ask!